Carbon nanotube: Optical

 Carbon nanotubes have useful absorption, photoluminescence (fluorescence), and Raman spectroscopy properties.
 Spectroscopic methods offer the possibility of quick and non-destructive characterization of relatively large amounts of carbon nanotubes.
 There is a strong demand for such characterization from the industrial point of view: numerous parameters of nanotube synthesis can be changed, intentionally or unintentionally, to alter the nanotube quality, such as the non-tubular carbon content, structure (chirality) of the produced nanotubes, and structural defects.
 These features then determine nearly all other significant optical, mechanical, and electrical properties.

-Carbon nanotubes are unique "one-dimensional systems" which can be envisioned as rolled single sheets of graphite (or more precisely graphene).
-This rolling can be done at different angles and curvatures resulting in different nanotube properties.
-The diameter typically varies in the range 0.4–40 nm (i.e., (X-ray wavelengths), "only" ~100 times), but the length can vary ~100,000,000,000 times, from 0.14 nm to 55.5 cm.
-The nanotube aspect ratio, or the length-to-diameter ratio, can be as high as 132,000,000:1, which is unequalled by any other material.
-Consequently, all the properties of the carbon nanotubes relative to those of typical semiconductors are extremely anisotropic (directionally dependent) and tunable.

-Whereas mechanical, electrical, and electrochemical (supercapacitor) properties of the carbon nanotubes are well established and have immediate applications, the practical use of optical properties is yet unclear.
-The aforementioned tunability of properties is potentially useful in optics and photonics.
-In particular, light-emitting diodes (LEDs) and photo-detectors based on a single nanotube have been produced in the lab.
-Their unique feature is not the efficiency, which is yet relatively low, but the narrow selectivity in the wavelength of emission and detection of light and the possibility of its fine tuning through the nanotube structure.
+Carbon nanotube optical properties have been explored for use in applications such as for light-emitting diodes (LEDs) and photo-detectors based on a single nanotube have been produced in the lab.
+Their unique feature is not the efficiency, which is yet relatively low, but the narrow selectivity in the wavelength of emission and detection of light and the possibility of its fine-tuning through the nanotube structure.
 In addition, bolometer and optoelectronic memory devices have been realised on ensembles of single-walled carbon nanotubes.
+Nanotube fluorescence has been investigated for the purposes of imaging and sensing in biomedical applications.